 The percentages applied against their net monthly income are as follows: 20% for one child, 25% for two children, 30% for three children, 35% for four children, and 40% for five or more children.
 If your spouse has children he is responsible for that are not living in your household, he will receive "credits" for each child.
 This means that the percentage of support he has to pay will decrease proportionately to how many other children he is responsible for providing support for.

 If you suspect that your spouse is either underemployed or unemployed on purpose, then you may be onto something.
 It is not unheard of for mothers or fathers to leave places of employment to take a job that either pays in cash (and is more challenging to track their income, as a result) or to take reduced hours to earn less money.
 To me, this has always struck me as a great example of cutting off your nose to spite your face.
 Nonetheless, people do it all the time.

 Tomorrow's blog post will begin by discussing this topic and what can be done about underemployment or unemployment that is done on purpose to avoid paying child support.

 Questions about divorce in Texas?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material that we have written about today, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week here in our office.
-These consultations are a great opportunity to learn more about your circumstances and to receive direct feedback in response to your questions.
+Our licensed family law attorneys offer free-of-charge consultations six days a week here in our office.
+These consultations are an excellent opportunity to learn more about your circumstances and receive direct feedback in response to your questions.